(Courtesy of Talisman Fine Art)

 I would also be more than pleased to let you know of any further publications.
-I have some articles and also lectures in mind (one lecture/article is included further down) and am working on my next novel, so please feel free to leave your E-mail address.
+I have some articles and also lectures in mind (one lecture/article is included further down), so please feel free to leave your E-mail address.

-1) 'The Strange Case of Madeleine Seguin' (my first novel) - The synopsis and reviews - followed by The Environmental and Cultural Background to the Novel and a Close up of Some of the Characters - Please scroll down for this, it begins just below
+2) 'The Strange Case of Madeleine Seguin' (my first novel) - The synopsis and reviews - followed by The Environmental and Cultural Background to the Novel and a Close up of Some of the Characters - Please scroll down for this.

 THE STRANGE CASE OF MADELEINE SEGUIN

-My novel 'The Strange Case of Madeleine Seguin' has been published by Karnac Books as part of their Karnac Library series and was released in June 2016.
+My novel 'The Strange Case of Madeleine Seguin' was published by Karnac Books as part of their Karnac Library series and was released in June 2016.
 It has been reprinted (2019) and is now published by Sphinx, an imprint of Aeon Books (formally Karnac).

 First of all, in case you have not read the novel and are wondering whether to, here is the synopsis as printed on the rear cover of the book:

 'It is Paris in the 1880s and the century is in its final decadent throes as it moves towards the 'fin de siecle'.
 New scientific ideas are countered by a resurgent interest in the practice of magic, whilst in the arts the Symbolists are exploring the strangeness of dreams and the imagination.

 In the Salpêtrière Hospital, hundreds of female patients are suffering from the curious malady of 'hysteria'.
 Many of these are being treated by hypnosis under the regime of the celebrated and charismatic Professor J-M Charcot.
 One such patient is Madeleine Seguin, a young woman whose past is a mystery and who evokes a fascination and possessiveness in those who come close to her.